DaByte/Triumphus/source/info/01-cure.md

 Configuration instance (the "cure container").
 The cure container should be a child of ServerScriptService.

-- `cure.server` (Script)

-	The main control script for the server.
+- `cure.server` (Script): The main control script for the server.

-- `cure.client` (LocalScript)

-	The main control script for clients.
+- `cure.client` (LocalScript): The main control script for clients.

-- `server` (Configuration)

-	Contains packages and scripts for the server.
+- `server` (Configuration): Contains packages and scripts for the server.
 This folder contains two folders, `packages` and `scripts`.
 These are where your packages and scripts go, respectively.
 Packages and scripts.

-- `client` (Configuration)

-	Similar to the `server` folder, but contains packages and scripts that are to be run on clients.
+- `client` (Configuration): Similar to the `server` folder, but contains packages and scripts that are to be run on clients.

-- `global` (Configuration)

-	This folder contains packages that are available on both clients and the server.
+- `global` (Configuration): This folder contains packages that are available on both clients and the server.
 Cure comes with a few of these global packages built-in.

-- `info` (Configuration)

-	Contains general information and documentation about the project.
+- `info` (Configuration): Contains general information and documentation about the project.
 By default, this folder contains documentation for the built-in global packages.

 Note that the `global` folder, as well as the `packages` and `scripts` folders of each peer, may contain sub-folders.
 Cure will automatically recurse every